Roman-Braneshty/Py6CoreProject-1/README.md

 | new adres      | name old address new address |                                                               changes old address to the new address |
 | adress         |         name address         |                                           adds address for a user, address format city,street,number |
 | remove contact |             name             |                                              deletes the user and all his data from the contact book |

+## License:
+The module is available as open source under the terms of the [Python Groupe License, Version 2.0 ](http://www.apache.org/licenses/)